 If you are someone who is on a diet, Sharma has you covered.
 Sharma offers 5 different salads.
 3 of which are totally vegetarian, priced at €6.50 each.
 On the days on which you crave Italian food, you can always count on our wide range of pasta.
 The ravioli is freshly made Italian pasta pockets filled with cheese.

 For a quick desi fix, you can try Sharma’s vegetable curry, palak paneer, or aloo gope.
 You can also opt for the classic vegetable biryani because as they say “biryani is nothing but, just a state of happiness”.

 All in all, Sharma is a one-stop shop.
 Vegetarian or not, Sharma has something for everyone.
-Available for dine-in, pickups and delivery.
+Available for pickups and delivery.